Private Military Contractor Salaries Revealed In 2025

 Private Military Contractor Pay vs Military Pay

-However there are additional pros and cons to take into account when comparing PMCs jobs to military work when working overseas.
+However there are additional pros and cons to take into account.
 On the pro side for PMCs, some or most of their money earned may be “tax free,” (e.g. the IRS foreign earned income exclusion is $126,500 a year for 2024).
-This is unlike US military personnel who still pay taxes on their base pay earned overseas.
-However, a con for PMCs would be that since independent contractors work on a contract basis- when their contract ends, their income/benefits are over.
+However, a con would be that since independent contractors work on a contract basis- when their contract ends, their income/benefits are immediately over.
 This is unlike military personnel, who are full-time employees.
 Even when their deployment ends, their paycheck and long-term medical, retirement and other benefits continue.

-In conclusion, there are many other factors than salary when looking to work as a private military contractor.
-Here are some insights about PMC work by John Fogh, a private military contractor who has lived the contractor life:
+In conclusion, there are many factors to consider other than just salary when looking to work as a private military contractor.
+Here are some insights about PMC work by John Fogh, a private contractor who’s lived that life:

 Welcome to the life of a contractor.
 Every job in the industry is obtained by your personal network and your reputation.
 Any given company will have a few go-to guys, who will let their buddies know about jobs and fast-track resumes to the hiring manager… Contracts that have been awarded will cause the company to send you plane tickets for tomorrow morning, with your employment paperwork to follow later.
 For every actual job there are a lot of false starts and last minute cancellations.